-Further DiscussionMake sure to assign individual, unique identifiers (e.g., user names) to all users and processes that access company systems.
+Further DiscussionIndividual, unique identifiers (e.g., user names) should be assigned to all users and processes that access company systems.
 Authorized devices also should have unique identifiers.
 Unique identifiers can be as simple as a short set of alphanumeric characters (e.g., SW001 could refer to a network switch, SW002 could refer to a different network switch).
-This practice, IA.L1-3.5.1, provides a vetted and trusted identity that supports the access control mechanism required by AC.L1-3.1.1.
+This requirement, IA.L1-b.1.v, provides a vetted and trusted identity that supports the access control mechanism required by AC.L1-b.1.i.

 ExampleYou want to make sure that all employees working on a project can access important information about it.
-Because this is work for the DoD and may contain FCI, you also need to prevent employees who are not working on that project from being able to access the information.
-You assign each employee is assigned a unique user ID, which they use to log into the system [a].
+Because this is work for the DoD and contains FCI, you also need to prevent employees who are not working on that project from being able to access the information.
+You assign each employee a unique user ID, which they use to log on to the system [a].

 Potential Assessment Considerations

 - Are unique identifiers issued to individual users (e.g., usernames) [a]?